thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-performance.md

 Automating performance testing will help identify changes that affect performance during development.

-[ ] **Manually test key pages with WebPageTest/Chrome Dev Tools film strip, document before & after results**
+[ ] **Perform manual test on key pages with WebPageTest/Chrome Dev Tools film strip, document before & after results**

 Testing pages using tools that show key metrics such as Time To First Byte along a visual representation of the page load process and speed, can help identify areas that need further optimization.